 Talks in April

-Formal Talk, hospital 9 April: Dr Kelly Hess (Post-Doc at the Department of Astronomy UCT) will discuss high velocity clouds in the Milky Way and other galaxies as evidence for primordial gas accretion, check a “galactic fountain” recycling gas through star formation, medical and interactions between galaxies.
+Formal Talk, 9 April: Dr Kelly Hess (Post-Doc at the Department of Astronomy UCT) will discuss high velocity clouds in the Milky Way and other galaxies as evidence for primordial gas accretion, a “galactic fountain” recycling gas through star formation, and interactions between galaxies.

 Formal talk on 16 April?: With a bit of luck there might be another formal talk.
 Please watch this space.